Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: For leaders planning their submissions, what does the 2026 timeline look like?

-Lucy: The call for nominations for ITL Awards 2026 in Higher Education and K‑12 was announced in mid‑February 2026.
+Lucy: The call for nominations for ITL Awards 2026 was announced in mid-February 2026.
 The key milestones are:

-Nominations window: Opens February 2026, with submissions accepted over several months to accommodate global academic calendars.
+Nominations window: Opens February 2026, with submissions accepted over several months.

 Evaluation phase: Rolling review using the GRID Framework, combining nomination material with independent research.